skyportal/skyportal_spatial/README.md

-# Spatial Backend Benchmarks for Skyportal
+# Spatial Backend for Skyportal